 Music and art at your community!

-Creative Aging member communities select professional performers and workshop artists from Creative Aging's roster of more than 85 musicians and artists.
+Creative Aging member communities select professional performers and workshop artists from Creative Aging's roster of more than 100 musicians, artists, and arts groups.
 Creative Aging vets and engages high-quality, professional musicians; schedules selected musicians or artists for the times and dates the community requestes; pays the artists; and gathers feedback from the community and the artist regarding the program's impact.
+Zoom is available for many workshops and performances.
 Click here for membership information.

 The Arts' Impact

 As people continue to live longer, vital aging becomes increasingly important.
 Being a senior today may encompass a period of over 30 years!
 The value of arts programming like that offered by Creative Aging is supported by numerous scientific findings: